 Are restaurants/retail open?

-Restaurants: For departing flights, the full-service Tim Hortons located post-security is open for all departing flights and the Skyway Grill is also open for lunch on weekdays.
+Restaurants: The full-service Tim Hortons located post-security is open for all departing flights and the Skyway Grill is also open for lunch on weekdays.
 There are also a variety of vending machines located throughout the terminal.
-For arriving flights, the RA News / Tim Hortons Express is open for take-out for most arriving flights.
+For arriving flights, the RA News / Tim Hortons Express is open for most arriving flights.

 Retail: The Relay store post-security will be open post-security for most flights.
 As well, there is a Best Buy Express vending machine with a variety of electronics and accessories.
-Rumour Handcraft is open it’s normal listed hours in the Arrivals area.
+Rumour Handcraft is open normal listed hours in the Arrivals area.